primer/publish/README.md

 }
 ```

 **You will need to provide an npm access token with publish permissions via the `NPM_AUTH_TOKEN` secret in the Actions visual editor** if you haven't already.
+The `GITHUB_TOKEN` secret is also required to create tags after releasing on the master branch.

-To avoid racking up failed publish actions, we suggest that you place this action after any linting and test actions.
+We suggest that you place this action after any linting and/or testing actions to catch as many errors as possible before publishing.

 ## npm CLI arguments
 It's possible to pass additional arguments to `npm` via the `args` field in your workflow action.
 Because the `primer-publish` CLI accepts options of its own (such as `--dry-run`), you need to prefix any `npm` arguments with `--`: